 - In many cases history has been revised (the gatekeeping theory in practice!) as web pages and comments have over time either been erased or fallen thrall to the 404 curse.
 Social media makes my work easier in this respect, and internet archive services have been a godsend.
 They have snapshotted versions of events at the time, which makes them reliable and relevant.

-- All members of the survivor pod have or will audit my work before it is released.
+- All members of the survivor pod have or will audit my work (Edit: their stories and my notes) before it is released.
 No doubt the wider community will jump on it like a ton of bricks.
 I can’t say I’m prepared for this, but I commit now to any accountability that will ensue from it.
 I will be grateful to do it, both to improve myself and my work as well as the world we live in.

 - I have had a consultation with transformative justice practitioner Aida Manduley, and will have more, to make sure this work supports the values of transformative justice.
 I have had my doubts about whether the stories and documented actions, in themselves, would undermine Franklin’s dignity.
 But they are his actions, and transformative justice is about holding contradictions and complexity.
 Abuse is part of our humanity –as is compassion.

-- My masters’ thesis will go through a rigorous examination by my supervisors.
+- My masters’ thesis (Edit: which is not the testimonies but a separate piece of work on the evolution of polyamory via social media) will go through a rigorous examination by my supervisors.
 Every reference has been scrupulously maintained, dated and stored.
 I had mentioned in a previous post that this work would not be published.
 I certainly did not intend to publish at the time.
 But now I don’t know.
 If my efforts are also to dismantle a system, then this work about “how it happened,” supported by academic literature, is valuable.
 I invite your opinions on this.